Minor update 15-Feb-2018

 3) The bow was to be capable of discharging the full magazine with imperceptible slowing down and have an effective range of 20 yards.
 (With the batteries fully charged, I was able to discharge 100 rounds.
 However it was struggling with the last 10, and the last 5 in particular).

-The draw length is not limited by the throw of the crank as in the prototype design but is restricted by the relationship between the diameter of the timing belt pulleys and the time to complete a full discharge cycle commensurate with the near stall torque that can be pulled out of the motor / gearbox assembly.
+The draw length is not limited by the throw of the crank as in the prototype design but is governed by the relationship between the diameter of the timing belt pulleys and the time to complete a full draw / discharge cycle commensurate with the RPM and torque that can be pulled out of the motor / gearbox assembly.
 The need to balance these relationships must be offset against the voltage / number of batteries / weight.

 The above was achieved using 12 AA rechargeable NiCd batteries giving 14v.
-However the cycle rate is 1.5 seconds.
-This increase of 0.25 seconds on the desired 1.25 seconds is mostly due to the need to slow down the speed of the carriage as it goes to pick up the string.
+However the cycle rate is 1.25 seconds.
+This increase of 0.25 seconds on the desired 1.0 seconds is mostly due to the need to slow down the speed of the carriage as it goes to pick up the string.
 When traveling to pick up the string there is no load to slow it down.
 It operates the reversing switch too roughly at 100% available voltage.
 Tests showed that 58% voltage seemed ideal and that 66% was a little over the limit.
-With construction as it was at that point, 50% voltage was a reluctant choice.
+With construction as it was at that point, 50% voltage was a reluctant choice imposed by the only access I could gain to the batteries.
 This means the no load travel is slower than drawing the bow under load.

 The bow was made using broken limbs from the clubs practice bow (scavenged by Peter).
 I cut off most of the recurve and riser fillet.
 It draws about 50 lbs at 6”.
 I think increasing the draw weight beyond 50 lbs will over stress the limbs.